 To state our position more explicitly: the 1693 question is about the identification of shapes.
 The newly sighted person can identify shapes by touch.
 Is she also able to identify shapes by sight?
 If she can, then either she has innate knowledge of a common sensible, or this knowledge can be transferred from her haptic ability.
 This is the question that has been investigated in most of the literature so far.
 The 1688 question takes us in another direction.
-There are certain methods that perceivers use when they wish to know by touch what shape something is.
-There are also methods that normally sighted perceivers use when they wish to know by vision or by touch and vision what shape something is.
-Does the newly sighted person have access to the latter methods?
-Are they able to know by vision what shape something is?
-Assuming that there are ways of knowing that something is a cube that don’t simply certify the perceptual identification of this thing as a cube, then the questions are different.
-Our aim is to demonstrate this: there are ways of knowing by perception that are not simply a reduction of uncertainty and an increase in justification by touching or looking at the object again.
+There are certain methods that perceivers use when they seek to know by touch what shape something is.
+There are also methods that normally sighted perceivers use when they seek to know by vision or by touch and vision what shape something is.
+Now, consider a blind person who has access to the first set of methods.
+Suppose that vision is surgically or otherwise bestowed upon her.
+Does she have access to the later mentioned methods?
+Is she able to know by vision what shape something is?
+Assuming that knowing that something is a cube doesn’t simply recapitulate the perceptual identification of this thing as a cube, then the questions are different.
+Our aim is to demonstrate that there are ways of knowing by perception that are not simply a reduction of uncertainty by touching or looking at the object again.

+In the next two sections, we will prepare for the consideration of perceptual knowledge first by identifying and discussing a question that is irrelevant to us.
+We will then introduce the idea that perceptual knowledge about the external world can be arrived at by multimodal perceptual exploration.
+With respect to this route to perceptual knowledge, and pushing the side question to one side, we will argue that there is no a priori answer to the 1688 question.
+This reinforces our earlier published contention (Matthen and Cohen 2020, Cohen and Matthen 2021) that there are many Molyneux questions, not just one, and that most of these must be tackled empirically, not a priori as many philosophers, starting with Locke, approach the Molyneux problem.

 II.
 Developmental delays in cross-modal perceptual matching